By Alyson Myers, M.D.

 Why diversity?
 Diversity is actually good for health care, as it can improve health outcomes.
 People often link diversity with race, ethnicity, or gender, but it is more than that.
 Having a workforce of people with different skills and backgrounds promotes diversity of thought.
 I saw this clearly during a case vignette competition at the annual meeting of the Association of Medicine and Psychiatry in 2022.
 A resident presented the story of a Honduran woman who had been admitted after swallowing a toothbrush.
 For eight months she kept coming back to the ED with unintentional weight loss and was deemed as having psychiatric issues.
 She noted that when she vomited, she felt better.
 When her finger could no longer be used to induce vomiting, she started to use her toothbrush.
 Her care was further complicated by the fact that she did not speak English.
 The swallowed toothbrush led to an EKG that showed heart block, and eventually she was finally diagnosed with Chagas disease.
 After the presentation, a Brazilian resident commented that she would have had that in her differential from the beginning as Chagas disease is endemic in Brazil.
 Imagine the reduction in length of stay and improved patient satisfaction had this woman been diagnosed sooner!

 Why do we need health equity?
-Albert Einstein attached his name to our medical school because he was committed to helping the underserved, based on his lived experience as a Jewish man growing up in Nazi Germany.
-He saw similarities in the maltreatment of his people by the Nazis with the maltreatment of Black persons in America.
+Albert Einstein attached his name to our medical school because he was committed to helping the underserved, based on his lived experience as a Jewish man who was being persecuted by the Nazis in Germany.
+He saw similarities in the maltreatment of his Jewish community by the Nazis with the maltreatment of Black persons in America.
 Some of these injustices are still seen in health care, where Black women are three times as likely to die in the peripartum period regardless of socio-economic status or education compared to white women.
 These inequities of mortality can also be seen in diseases such as breast cancer or cardiovascular disease.

 Closing these health care disparity gaps should be the goal of all medical practitioners as we took a Hippocratic oath to do no harm.
 The 2022 Department of Medicine Health Equity Challenge had the divisions of nephrology and general internal medicine come out on top mostly due to their numerous health equity grants.
 Other notable efforts within the department of medicine are critical care’s monthly health equity journal clubs accompanied by quarterly lectures on topics of health equity.
 For those who did not win or participate, I would challenge you to figure out how you can integrate health equity into your curriculum, grant writing or patient care.